 The skills and knowledge needed to operate and maintain electrical generation, transmission and distribution systems are key to the Corporation's success.
-These skills are currently available, and the Corporation has placed considerable focus in succession planning on ensuring that these skills are preserved as the Corporation's workforce ages and retires.
+These skills are currently available, and the Corporation is engaged in succession planning to ensure that these skills are preserved as the Corporation's workforce retires.